blue-triangle-tech/btt-swift-sdk/README.md

 ### Privacy Manifest

-**It is app developers responsibility to ensure privacy nutrition labels are according to usage of BlueTriangle SDK in your app.
-For instance if your app uses revenue tracking(Timers cartValue) its app developers responsibility to mention Purchase History in there apps privacy manifest data usage.**
+**It is the application developer's responsibility to ensure that the privacy nutrition labels are used according to the configuration and usage of the BlueTriangle SDK in your application.
+For instance, if your application uses revenue tracking, then it is the application developer's responsibility to mention Purchase History in their application's Privacy Manifest data usage.**

- Depending on how App developers are utilizing BlueTriangle SDK configurable features, it is their responsibility to accuratally metions their apps data uses in their app's Privacy Manifest.
-The table below could help to understand BlueTriangle feature and their applicable data nutrition label data type:
+ Depending on how App developers are utilizing the BlueTriangle SDK's configurable features, it is their responsibility to accurately mention their apps data uses in the Privacy Manifest.
+The table below shows each BlueTriangle feature and their applicable data nutrition label data type:

 | #  | **DATA TYPE**               | **LINKED** | **TRACKING** |   **PURPOSE**        |  **BTT Feature**                                                                                 |